-Figure 95: CityGML export preferences - Appearance.
+Figure 96: CityGML export preferences - Appearance.

-Per default, both appearance information and texture image files associated with the city objects in the 3D City Database are exported to the target CityGML dataset [1].
-Alternatively, the user can choose to only export appearance information without writing texture images or to even suppress any appearance information.
+Per default, both appearance information and texture image files associated with the city objects in the 3D City Database are exported [1].
+Alternatively, the user can choose to only export the appearance information without storing the texture files or even to not export appearances at all.

-When exporting texture files, the two additional options Overwrite existing texture files and Generate unique texture filenames influence the way in which texture files are written to the file system [1].
+When exporting texture files, two additional options Overwrite existing texture files and Generate unique texture filenames influence the way in which texture files are written to the file system [1].